The I.C.A.R.E. Relationship Model

 (E)mpathy

-Put yourself in the other person’s shoes before acting so you can respond appropriately to the situation.
-Acknowledge and validate their perspective while showing gratitude for their support and vulnerability.
+Put yourself in the other person’s shoes before acting, so you can respond appropriately to the situation.
+Acknowledge and validate their perspectives while showing gratitude for their support and vulnerability.

-This step of introducing you to the basic elements of the I.C.A.R.E. model should give you some sense of what love and the concepts of positive dependency and emotional connection are all about.
+This step of introducing you to the high-level, basic elements of the I.C.A.R.E. model should give you some sense of what love and the concepts of positive dependency and emotional connection are all about.
+Of course, we will go into much more detail when we are actually using this model during our sessions together.